Azure-Samples/azure-sql-db-vectors-kmeans/README.md

 ## Vector Search Optimization via Voronoi Cells and Inverted File Index (aka "Cell-Probing")

 Given a vector, finding the most similar vector among all those stored in a database is a common problem in many applications.
 The easiest approach to solve this problem is to use a brute force approach, which is to compute the distance between the query vector and all the vectors stored in the database.
-This is a good approach when the number of vectors is not extremely big, and dimensionality of vectors is not very high, as it guarantees *perfect [recall](https://en.wikipedia.org/wiki/Precision_and_recall)*, meaning that all relevat items that should be returned are actually returned.
+This is a good approach when the number of vectors is not extremely big, and dimensionality of vectors is not very high, as it guarantees *perfect [recall](https://en.wikipedia.org/wiki/Precision_and_recall)*, meaning that all relevant items that should be returned are actually returned.

 Unfortunately this approach is not scalable as the number of vectors stored in the database increases, so you may want to exchange a perfect recall for much better performances.
 This is where *approximate nearest neighbor* (ANN) search comes into play.
 ANN search algorithms are able to return the most similar vectors to the query vector, but they do not guarantee perfect recall.
 In other words, they may return less vectors than all the relevant to the query vector, but they are much faster than the brute force approach.